Mr-TalhaIlyas/Setting-Up-Deep-Learning-Server-Anaconda/README.md

 ```
 Test your installation by
 ```
-python -c"import tensorflow as tf;tf.test_is_gpu_available()"
+python -c"import tensorflow as tf;print(tf.test_is_gpu_available())"
 ```
-If you can see the names of your GPUs and the memory in ouptput then you installation is successful.
+If it prints True and you can see the names of your GPUs and the memory in ouptput then you installation is successful.

 #### PyTorch Installation